Stefan-Lindenmeyer/Regenbogenplateau/content/Crafting/Alchemy/Alchemy.md

 ***Types:*** _contact, ingested, inhaled, and injury_
 [[Poisons]]
 DMG on page 257

-## Exotic Potions
-- Only exotic ingredients used.
-- Does not need recipe.
-- 1 hour crafting time.
-- DC of all exotic ingredients added
-- 1 check per ingredient
-- Combined effect of exotic ingredients
-#### Combination with standard potion
-Add DC of standard potion to DC of all exotic ingredients

 # Increasing Alchemy Skill
 Alchemy skill cannot be higher than Int or Wis mod.